StevenMayher/432-2022/projectB/projectB_instructions_2022.md

 current data to see which ones look promising, and then forget that I did that when it came time to evaluate the models I developed.
-It’s fine to go on a fishing expedition in Project B, but then you have to severely temper your claims, an in particular you have to give up on drawing any substantial conclusions about causation or explanation and focus instead on a question about prediction, and (of course) validation of your model becomes essential.
+It’s fine to go on a fishing expedition in Project B, but then you have to severely temper your claims, and in particular you have to give up on drawing any substantial conclusions about causation or explanation and focus instead on a question about prediction, and (of course) validation of your model becomes essential.